 Visit Pompeii and you’ll see the connection.
 The ancient city’s brothel was called the Lupanar or ‘wolf-den’.
 In fact, all brothels in ancient Rome went by this Latin name.

-So is it possibly that when we talk about Romulus and Remus being raised by a lupa, we’ve rather misunderstood the story of their upbringing (or over time have exaggerated the story of their early life being brought up in a brothel instead).
+So is it possible that when we talk about Romulus and Remus being raised by a lupa, we’ve rather misunderstood the story of their upbringing (or over time have exaggerated the story of their early life being brought up in a brothel instead).

 Yet the she-wolf still stands as the main city of the symbol.
 As the emblem of A.S.
 Roma, one of the city’s two main football teams, it appears everywhere, particularly in Testaccio where Roman football was born.